 - Apply business skills and modern forestry tools necessary for professional practice.

-Students should have English and Mathematics skills assessed.
-Deficiencies in these areas may be corrected by completing the appropriate developmental studies courses.
+An academic advisor will review your preparation in Mathematics and English with you.
+You’ll be guided to appropriate preliminary coursework to give you the greatest chance of success in this program.
 Approval will be based on practical experience and courses previously completed.
 You may receive regular college course credit for on-the-job experience or vocational school training if it is validated and approved by the College.

 The Associate of Applied Science degree program in Forest Science is designed to prepare students for employment as a forestry technician, lumber grader and other technical/supervisory positions within the forestry and timber industries.